purescript-hyper/hyper/docs/use-cases.md

 # Use Cases

-*Here follows a collection of still loosely organized thoughts on how to implement safe middleware.
+*Here follows a collection of still loosely organized thoughts on how to implement safe middleware in Hyper.
 Very much work-in-progress.*

 ## Writing a Full Response